Updated: 14 July 2020

 - Tax implications if you were to set up a company

-However, there is a clear advantage that benefits a Pty Ltd company ( with less than $25 million turnover) – companies end up paying a corporate tax rate at 27.5% which is significantly lower than the highest marginal tax rate for individuals of 47% (including Medicare levy).
+However, there is a clear advantage when setting up a Pty Ltd company (with less than $25 million turnover) – you end up paying a corporate tax rate at 27.5% which is significantly lower than the highest marginal tax rate for individuals of 47% (including Medicare levy).
 Note these rates are based on the 2019 – 20 tax rates.

 It’s important to note that company directors may not have their personal assets protected if they breach their duties or provide a personal guarantee for a contract.

-2. Benefits of Pty Ltd Company #2: Branding
+Advantage of a Pty Ltd Company #2: Branding

 With better branding generally comes with better opportunities (see below).

-3. Benefits of Pty Ltd Company #3: Attracting Stakeholders
+Advantage of a Pty Ltd Company #3: Attracting Stakeholders

 It’s a well-known fact that investors, suppliers and customers prefer to do business with companies rather than sole traders.

-4. Benefits of Pty Ltd Company #4: Perpetual Succession
+Advantage of a Pty Ltd Company #4: Perpetual Succession

-5. Benefits of Pty Ltd Company #5: Tax Efficiency
+Advantage of a Pty Ltd Company #5: Tax Efficiency

 Individuals such as sole traders generally only need to complete a personal tax return, even from the income generated from their business.
 This means that depending on the level of assessable income, they can be paying as high as 45% in tax.
 On the other hand, Pty Ltd Company offers the benefit of a flat tax rate of 27.5% – 30% for small businesses.